-Be clear to the respondent that we do not want to know the result of the test, only whether or not she has ever been tested.
+For this question, we do not want to know the result of the test, only whether or not she has ever been tested.

 Q. 1025: DATE OF MOST RECENT HIV TEST

 Ask the respondent when she was last tested for HIV.
 If the respondent knows she was tested, but is not sure when it took place, probe to obtain an estimate of the date.